Motor vehicle registration

 Motor Vehicle system upgrade – February 2026

-The Colorado Division of Motor Vehicles (DMV) is launching a major digital upgrade.
+The Colorado Division of Motor Vehicles (DMV) has launched a major digital upgrade.
 This statewide system improvement includes updates to the public e-services platform, myDMV, creating a simpler, faster, and more secure experience.

-We appreciate your patience and understanding during this upgrade.
+We appreciate your patience and understanding during this transition and remain committed to serving you as efficiently and accurately as possible.

 Buyer beware: Protect yourself from vehicle fraud